 The tour brought us around the city to five gay bars and clubs ending with Halloween night at Theatron, the biggest LGBTQ+ and gay club in South America.
 A total amount of 14 dance floors spread out on several buildings offer party lovers of the LGBTQ+ community Latin rhythms (we practice our Salsa steps), electro sounds, and pop music.
 The local salsa rhythm definitely kept the upper hand while strippers dressed in harnesses went totally naked.
 Definitely THE gay tip for your Gay Bogotá Travels!

 The only gay nightlife tour in Colombia, and we tested it in Bogotá with an open bar, free shots, and VIP entrances (even to Theatron)!
-From the trendy to the underground: the handsome guides took us to places of the city’s gay scene, that we couldn’t have found on our own.
+From the trendy to the underground: the handsome guides took us to places in the city’s gay scene that we couldn’t have found on our own.
 Get 5% off with the COUPLEOFMEN5 discount code during booking!

 Salsa Lessons with The Bogotá Salsa Tour

 No Colombia trip would be complete without a Salsa evening!
 On our second evening in Colombia’s capital city Bogotá, we could learn all about Latin American dance with the extra romantic touch.
 Therefore, we participated in a dance course organized by The Bogota Salsa Tour specialized in the LGBTQ+ community.
 We even got a visit from a special guest: One of the top queer Salsa dancers from Colombia showed us some secret moves.
 And don’t we look smashing together (check the video of our dance moves below)?
 We got this set of clothes before our lesson while our gay tour around Bogotás gay neighborhood Chapinero.
 We think Salsa must be danced in style, don’t you agree?